2captcha/2captcha-python/README.md

 ## Proxies

-You can pass your proxy as an additional argument for the following methods: recaptcha, funcaptcha, geetest, geetest v4, hcaptcha, keycaptcha, capy puzzle, lemin, atbcaptcha, turnstile, amazon waf, mtcaptcha, friendly captcha, cutcaptcha.
+You can pass your proxy as an additional argument for the following methods: recaptcha, funcaptcha, geetest, geetest v4, hcaptcha, keycaptcha, capy puzzle, lemin, atbcaptcha, turnstile, amazon waf, mtcaptcha, friendly captcha, cutcaptcha, Tencent, DataDome.

 The proxy will be forwarded to the API to solve the captcha.